Dragon Rider (novel): Plot

 Meanwhile, Nettlebrand tracks down Greenbloom, who managed to escape him.
 Twigleg is discovered but is allowed to stay due to his almost-perfect ability to understand and translate any language.
-He has grown to be very attached to Ben, and he begins relaying false information to his master, sending him into the middle of a desert where he got attacked by the sandmans, who the monster eventually escapes from.
+He has grown to be very attached to Ben, and he begins relaying false information to his master, sending him into the middle of a desert where he gets attacked by the sandmen, whom the monster eventually escapes.
 While flying over the ocean, a lunar eclipse occurs and Firedrake (who lives off of moonlight), cannot fly.
 He falls and lands on the back of an initially frightening but amiable sea serpent.
 She agrees to take the friends to Pakistan, where they will rendezvous with a Dracologist, Zubeida Ghalib.
 She alone knows a way to help Firedrake fly without moonlight.
 Along the way, the Serpent tells them (among other things) about Nettlebrand and his army of red-eyed Ravens.
 As the peaceful voyage atop Serpent-back continues, they are spotted by one of Nettlebrand's raven spies.
 Annoyed, Sorrel throws a stone which she has smeared her adhesive saliva.
 The stone sticks to the Raven's wing and sends him panicking to shore.
 In Pakistan, the friends enter a village where Zubeida the Dracologist is living and also find Professor Greenbloom.
 His wife and daughter, Guinevere, have joined him on account of the incident with Nettlebrand.
 Deeply worried, the two parties compare their findings, which all point to a single grim fact—Nettlebrand is hunting the Dragons who live in the Rim of Heaven, and expects Firedrake to find them for him.